kongo2002/eventuate-chaos/scenarios/counter/README.markdown

 Joining cluster - waiting 30 seconds to settle... counter values match up correctly
 ```

+The expected and tested behavior is to end up with all Eventuate nodes responding with the same counter value after the
+network failures have been resolved.
+Even though during the test run nodes are partitioned from each other the counters
+are supposed to converge to the same correct value.

 Some parameters like request interval (`--interval`), number of network failures to inject (`--iterations`) and the
 number of participating Eventuate nodes (`--locations`) may be configured at the command line as well.